 Since the 1980’s, amphibian declines in some areas of the world have been particularly alarming, such as those at Monteverde in Costa Rica, where many species have rapidly disappeared.
 These include the Lemur Leaf frog, Agalychnis lemur, a species listed as Critically Endangered.

 Where endangered species of amphibians are at risk, immediate conservation action in the form of joint demographic captive management is urged by the IUCN.
 This is also echoed in the Global Amphibian Conservation Assessment Plan (ACAP).
-In 2001 captive populations of Costa Rican Lemur leaf frogs were established at Manchester Museum, and more recently at Bristol Zoo, where a dedicated facility for the species and has proved very successful.
+In 2001 captive populations of Costa Rican Lemur leaf frogs were established at Manchester Museum, and more recently at Bristol Zoo, and Nordens Ark, where dedicated facilities for the species and has proved very successful.

-As part of this project a specific ‘stud book’ for captive Costa Rican Lemur Frogs will be established.
-In order to facilitate this individual specimens needed defining and so the development of genetic markers for the species were produced as part of the project.
-Several of the institutions, including Salford University, Manchester, were involved in this fundamental DNA research, and now that the primers for the species are described it will also allow for the assessment of genetic diversity in the wild population to be made possible.
+As part of this project a specific ‘stud book’ for captive Costa Rican Lemur Frogs has been established.
+In order to facilitate this, individual specimens needed defining and so the development of genetic markers for the species were produced as part of the project.
+Several of the institutions, including Salford University, Manchester, were involved in this fundamental DNA research.

-The studbook is currently being established, and once bred, animals from defined bloodlines will be distributed to other international collections, and in particular those committed to the species’ future conservation, such as Nordens Ark in Sweden.
-To date, Bristol Zoo has been proactive in establishing preliminary guidelines for the captive maintenance of adult Lemur leaf frogs and husbandry guidelines for raising the frogs and are highly involved in the studbook development.
+The studbook is currently being established by Tim Skelton at Bristol Zoo, England.
+Defined bloodlines have been distributed to other international partners in the project, such as Nordens Ark in Sweden.
+To date, Bristol Zoo has been proactive in establishing preliminary guidelines for the captive maintenance of adult Lemur leaf frogs and husbandry guidelines for raising the frogs.

 Below you can find related links to Lemur Leaf Frog information: